pietroppeter/pietroppeter/README.md

 ### Hi there 👋, I am Pietro 👨‍👩‍👧

-I like code💻 and math🧮, algorithms🤖 and APIs🐝, natural💬 and programming⌨️ languages.
+I like 💻code and 🧮math, 🤖algorithms and 🐝APIs, 💬natural and ⌨️programming languages.

 I code mostly in Python🐍 and [Nim](https://nim-lang.org)👑, but I enjoy learning about languages in general.
 And learning in general I guess 🤓.

-Nim is what actually motivated me to start playing the open source game ❤️ and I try to help the community.
+Nim is what actually motivated me to start playing the open source game ❤️.
+I try to help the community.

 📫 You can contact me on [Twitter](https://twitter.com/pietroppeter) or [Mastodon](https://fosstodon.org/@pietroppeter)